BrianSChapman/plant-store-ecommerce/README.md

 ## License

 This application has been created under the MIT license.
-Please learn on [here](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt)
+Please learn more [here](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt)